 The most interesting aspect of Meteor is how the screenplay comes less focused around personal melodramas than it does a global political situation, how the US-Soviet standoff of the day must put its mutual antipathy and distrust aside and unite together against a common menace.
 This is very similar to Edmund H. North’s The Day the Earth Stood Still where he created an agency from beyond earth (an alien visitor) and saw that this would be the thing that would bring the differing sides of humanity together and get them to put their conflicts aside.
 As in The Day the Earth Stood Still, North also sees that the true aggressors are the military, while it is the cool-headed scientists who will ultimately put petty political differences aside and become the peacemakers.

 Meteor‘s distinction in retrospect was that it was the first film to deal with the scenario where a meteor threatens the Earth.
-This has played out in a number of other films subsequently such as Without Warning (tv movie, 1994), Asteroid (tv mini-series, 1997), Doomsday Rock (tv movie, 1997), Armageddon (1998), Deep Impact (1998), Judgment Day (1999), Impact (tv mini-series, 2008), the unrelated Meteor (tv mini-series, 2009), Meteor Apocalypse (2010) and Meteor Storm (2010), even a pornographic film Countdown (2012).
+This has played out in a number of other films subsequently such as Asteroid (tv mini-series, 1997), Doomsday Rock (tv movie, 1997), Armageddon (1998), Deep Impact (1998), Judgment Day (1999), Deadly Skies/Force of Impact (2006), Impact (tv mini-series, 2008), the unrelated Meteor (tv mini-series, 2009), Meteor Apocalypse (2010), Meteor Storm (2010), Asteroid vs Earth (2014), Impact Earth (2015), Meteor Assault (2015), Greenland (2020) and the hilariously satiric Don’t Look Up (2021), even a pornographic film Countdown (2012).
 There had been the earlier science-fiction film When Worlds Collide (1951), although that involved two entire planets on a collision course with the Earth.
 A Fire in the Sky (1978) was a tv movie made to exploit the publicity for Meteor and concerned a meteor threatening Phoenix and is a much better film dramatically.